 Chocolate Fig Swiss Roll Cake (video)

 For Chocolate Sponge Cake:

 - 6 large eggs

 - 1/3 cup cocoa powder

-- 8 oz cream cheese or mascarpone; softened
+- 8 oz cream cheese or mascarpone, softened at room temp

 - 1 cup semi-sweet chocolate chips, melted